amatkivskiy/android-investigator/README.md

 * *time elapsed* since a start call
 * an extra *comment*

-### What is it for? ###
+### What it is useful for? ###

-Android Investigator is not a logging solution for production code but a productivity tool to help investigate something.
+Android Investigator can be most useful when debugging is not effective any more because there are too many checkpoints to step through or there is asynchronicity.
+(But once it's available on the classpath, I found myself using it for quickly checking object instances or threads in simple situations too.)
-It can be most useful when debugging is not effective any more because there are too many checkpoints to step through or there is asynchronicity.
-(But once it's available on the classpath, I also found myself using it for quickly checking object instances or threads in simple situations too.)
+Adding a some simple Investigator log calls to checkpoints **can provide information about the order of the events, the object instances in play, variable values, where our code is called from, and on which thread**.

-Adding a few simple Investigator log calls to checkpoints **can provide information about the order of the events, the object instances in play, variable values, where our code is called from, and on which thread**.
+*Note:* Android Investigator is not intended as a logging solution for production code.
+It is for temporary ad hoc logging during investigating something.
+I usually just keep it on the debug classpath to not include it in the release build.

 ### More sample usage ###